jlko/STOVE/README.md

 ## Other animations
 <img height="100" width="100" src="/figures/long_rollout.gif">
-Stove rollout is stable for possibly infinite amount of timesteps.
+STOVE's rollouts are stable for a possibly infinite number of timesteps.
 (Shown are 2000 frames of rollout and we tested up to 100000.)
 <img height="100" width="100" src="/figures/multiball_billiards.gif">
 All components of STOVE scale well to videos with larger number of objects!